Let’s get one thing straight first – no software is bug-free. Thus, no site is 100% hack-proof!

 2. Powerful Password and Permissions Optimization

 Hacker’s first attempt is to brute-force on your username and password.
-A strong password can consist of at least a dozen characters and numbers that are combined into a difficult combination.
+A secure password can consist of at least a dozen characters and numbers that are combined into a difficult combination.

 You need to make the job difficult for hackers.
 Make sure that your passwords are a combination of special characters, letters, and numbers.
-Never give access to your admin account unless it is really necessary to do so and if this happens, don’t forget to change your password after the need for sharing it has passed
+Never give access to your admin account unless it is indispensable to do so and if this happens, don’t forget to change your password after the need for sharing it has passed.

 If you have a bigger team of administrators and bloggers, make sure that each of them gets the required role and permissions.
-If you have too many passwords and you find it difficult to handle them, you can always use a password management app, such as:
+If you have too many passwords, and you find it challenging to handle them, you can always use a password management app, such as:

 Don’t use the WP admin password for another purpose/program.
 If hackers manage to compromise at least one of your other accounts, they’ll manage to get hold of that password too and you’re just as good as not having a password at all.

 We recommend you to additionally protect your WP administration from brute-forcing attacks by introducing login attempts limitations.
 The Limit Login WordPress plugin can analyze the number of incorrect login attempts and stop the specific user from attempting to crack your password.

 Your WP hosting service is one of the keys to a more secure website.
 If you use shared hosting, in essence, you share your page code and data with many other pages on the server.
 This increases the chances for hackers to enter your page via neighboring page.

 A managed WordPress hosting service such as Pagely always makes extra effort to protect your WP website and servers from common hacker threats.